Skip to content

-Import journal entries
+How to import journal entries

-• Be saved in comma separated value (CSV) format.
+• Is in comma-separated value (CSV) format

-Step 1: Download the CSV template file
+Download the CSV template file

 1. From Adjustments, Journals, select New Journal and then Import Journals.

-1. Go to the downloads folder on your device to find the file.
+3. Go to the downloads folder on your device to find the file.

-Step 2: Preparing the journal file
+Preparing the journal file

-If you already have a file, compare it to the template file before importing your journals.
-The column headings and data format in your file must match the template.
+1. Compare your file to the template file before importing your journals.
+Ensure column headings and data format match the template.

-The maximum file size you can import is 0.5MB.
+NOTE: The maximum file size you can import is 0.5MB.
 If your file is larger, split it into another file.

 Import multiple entries in one journal entry